Prozi/detect-collisions/README.md

 ## Introduction

-Detect-Collisions is a robust TypeScript library for detecting collisions among varied entities.
-It uses Bounding Volume Hierarchy (BVH) and the Separating Axis Theorem (SAT) for efficient collision detection.
-Uniquely, it manages rotation, scale of bodies, and supports decomposing concave polygons into convex ones.
-It also optimizes detection with body padding.
-Ideal for gaming, simulations, or projects needing advanced collision detection, Detect-Collisions offers customization and fast performance.
+Detect-Collisions is a robust TypeScript library for detecting collisions among various entities.
+It employs Bounding Volume Hierarchy (BVH) and the Separating Axis Theorem (SAT) for efficient collision detection.
+Unique features include managing rotation, scale of bodies, and supporting the decomposition of concave polygons into convex ones.
+It optimizes detection with body padding, making it ideal for gaming, simulations, or projects requiring advanced collision detection with customization and fast performance.

 ## Demos